 TRAIL INFRASTRUCTURE, DESIGN, SUPPORT FA CILITIES AND MANAGEMENT FACTORS THAT CREATE GREAT TRAIL DESTINATION HOW BREAK O'DAY PERFORMS AS A TRAIL DESTINATION SUGGESTED IMPROVEMENTS owned and led guided experience.
-The Bay of Fires Lodge Walk provides the draw to visitors and provides Signature recognition, while the wukalina Walk has the potential to be one of the special Traditional Owner-led cultural experiences within the Mount William National Park.
+The Bay of Fires Lodge Walk provides the draw to visitors and provides Signature recognition, while the Wukalina Walk has the potential to be one of the special Traditional Owner-led cultural experiences within the Mount William National Park.
 The spectacular St Columba Falls has the pulling power to persuade a visitor to come to the Break O'Day, evidenced by the 40,000 visitors per year.
 Local trails generally close to, within, or between towns are popular with residents.
 There are calls for more or improved local trails evidenced through community consultation.
 The Blue Tier Forest Reserve walking trails provide some good supporting regional trails ranging from 20 minutes to 6 hours, and provide glimpses of the tin-mining heritage in this alpine setting, attractive to visitors and locals.
 Fingal Valley seeks a network of multi-use trails that are family accessible A rail trail between St Marys and Fingal has been sought by local people for fitness and recreation.
-A shortened rail trail from St Marys to Cornwall is a popular alternative to a costly 20km link to Fingal for multi-use and family walking.
 St Patricks Head is a spectacular and popular walk with local people and has the potential to draw visitors, however, access is problematic, and part of the trail is placed on private land.
+A shortened rail trail from St Marys to Cornwall is a popular alternative to a costly 20 km link to Fingal for multi-use and family walking.
 There is community desire for development and improvement of new and existing trails in the Fingal Valley.
 The existing Georges Bay Trail is popular and inclusion of an extension and other activities including kayaking is popular.
 Scamander River Walking Cycling Trail on the south side of the river by the bridge is an option for future consideration and would require environmental assessment.
 Local Fingal town trails for walking and cycling with a focus on heritage.
 Accessibility Access to the St Helens Mountain Bike Trails is excellent through the Flagstaff Trail Head and via the shared town trail to and from St Helens.
-Vehicle access above the Flagstaff Trail Head is via forestry roads often shared with large vehicles.
+Vehicle access above the Flagstaff Trail Head is via forest roads often shared with forest and quarry trucks.
 Access to the numerous designated walking trails is across a mix of Tasmania Parks and Wildlife Service, Sustainable Timber Tasmania and council managed roads.
 Some of the known waterfall trails and previous popular day and multi-day walks have restricted access due to bridges being unsafe and being removed and forest roads being unsuitable for visitors, or not suitable for visitor vehicles.
 The identification of priority trails will require commitment to providing suitable access for locals and visitors.
 Future air access to St Helens via the existing air strip would provide a significant fly in fly out opportunity for trail users.
 Visitors and locals will need to understand the limitations and difficulty accessing some less priority trails.
 Some priority trails are accessed through private land.
 This arrangement is currently working with landowners supporting sustainable trail access, however permanent access arrangements should be considered.